Knife Maker's Mark for Jay Fisher Knives

 See the detailed page on concealed knife carry on this site at this link.

-I simply do not currently make sheaths to accommodate wear on the arms or legs.
+I do not make sheaths to accommodate wear on the arms or legs.
 The reason for this is that the knife must fit snugly in the sheath, even if alternate means of retention are included like straps or snap flaps.
 When the knife is pulled out of the sheath, it is pulled in the direction of the limb's smallest diameter, which will tug the entire fixture down the arm or leg.
 In the arm it is particularly troublesome, because the wrist is smaller than the girth of the arm at the elbow, so the straps are trying to pull down the arm.
 It's the same reason that socks won't stay up.
 You're trying to pull downhill yet have the sheath stay in place.
 So the only way to counter this is with a long strap that goes up the arm that the sheath is mounted on, over the shoulder, and is retained around the neck.
 What a mess.
 It works good in Hollywood, but in reality is an entirely different affair.

 Also, there is a problem with knife sheaths mounted on the leg.
 In order to pull against the taper of the leg, just like on the forearm, the knife must be pulled up.
 That means that the area to pull the knife must be as long as the sheath throat and full knife length added together.
 No man can lift up his pants that high; he'd have to be wearing shorts... so this is impractical.
 If the pull is downward on the leg, he's pulling against geometry (again) or the knife may have to have some type of complicated retention method to prevent falling out... another mess.